Miaga-o/DiscreteNotes/Discrete_CH9.typ

   $
 ])

-- Logically, this only applies to mutually disjoin finite sets because overlapping elements are not counted separately.
+- Logically, this only applies to mutually disjoint finite sets because overlapping elements are not counted separately.